Your Personal Stag Do Expert

 When you submit an enquiry, we create your own personal stag do area.
 You can view and edit your event, invite guests, see who paid what and when, get maps, directions and a whole host of other things to make your life simple!

-- A tightly laid-out city centre that makes navigating nights out a breeze
+- Featuring a tightly laid-out city centre that makes navigating nights out a breeze.

-- Craft breweries, legendary nightlife and the infamous Red Light District
+- Amsterdam has a wide variety of craft breweries, legendary nightlife and the infamous Red Light District.

 For something a little closer to home,fried salt codmakes a great lunch, served on that day’s newspaper.Oorlog french fries(aka ‘war chips’) are eaten from a cone, topped with mayonnaise, peanut sauce and raw onion - it’s unusual at first, but it gets addictive!